-As we went over in painstaking detail a few months ago, data centers use a ton of energy.
+As we went over in painstaking detail, data centers use a ton of energy.
 That energy has to come from somewhere, and too often that somewhere involves dirty, carbon-heavy sources, but the industry appears to be moving in the right direction.
 Carbon emissions from data centers are down as major players in the sector move to using renewables, and advances in efficiency have brought data centers’ energy use to a plateau even as the amount of storage available increases.

 Now, some of the most innovative technology companies are turning something that has historically been a liability into an asset: the massive amounts of heat generated by the servers.